dodie/testing-in-bash/readme.md

 ## Contribution guide

 If you disagree with any of the conclusions or points, or know a testing framework that should be mentioned feel free to open an issue or Pull Request.

-To add an example with a new framework please follow the structure used for the other examples.
+(See [CONTRIBUTING](https://github.com/dodie/testing-in-bash/blob/master/CONTRIBUTING).)

 ## Test drive